-- 1230.1 All Parallels will take place in two parts. - 1230.1.1 Qualification Run:
+1230.1 All Parallels will take place in two parts.

+1230.1.1 Qualification:

-All Parallels must have a qualification run for all eligible competitors.
-The starting order for the Qualification run shall be determined by FIS points.
+All Parallels must have a qualification for all eligible competitors.
+The starting order for the Qualification shall be determined by FIS points.
 Cups may establish a special order.

-The fastest 32 competitors from the qualification run will advance to the first round (round of 32) of the Elimination Heats.
-In case of a tie for the 32nd position, the higher bib number is the qualified competitor.
+The fastest 32 competitors from the qualification will advance to the first round (round of 32) of the Elimination Heats.
+In case of a tie for the 32nd position, the competitor with the higher bib number qualifies.
 Exception for FIS/ENL where the Event programme may permit 64 competitors.